Kautenja/PotatoChips/README.md

     sound of the echo.
 The filter can be parameterized as low-pass, high-pass, band-pass, band-stop, etc. and includes presets with filter parameters from popular SNES games.
--   **16-bit Inputs:** The BRR decoder has been remove in this emulation.
-    Instead, input audio is sampled directly as 16-bit PCM.
-A separate module S-SMP(BRR) can be cascaded into S-SMP(Echo) to introduce authentic BRR down-sampling effects to the signal path.
--   **Gaussian Low-Pass Filter Override:** The Gaussian low-pass filter has been removed in this emulation.
-A separate module, S-SMP(Gaussian), can be used in cascade with S-SMP(Echo) to produce a more authentic SNES sound.

 <p align="center">
 <img alt="S-SMP(Echo)" src="manual/S_SMP_Echo/img/S-SMP-Echo-Module.svg">